carsten-j/carsten-j.github.io/_drafts/2015-11-06-type-driven-development.markdown

 # Pros and cons of dependent types

 When you read Type-driven Development with Idris there is no mentioning about the downside of dependent types.
 But there must be downsides.
 Otherwise dependent types would be present in more widely used programming languages.
-I asked the Idris community about [drawbacks](https://groups.google.com/forum/#!topic/idris-lang/7GmLjNKRuQ4) and here are some of the [comments](https://groups.google.com/forum/#!topic/idris-lang/qgio0b1Aums):
+I asked the Idris community about [drawbacks](https://groups.google.com/forum/#!topic/idris-lang/7GmLjNKRuQ4) and here are some of the [comments](https://groups.google.com/forum/#!topic/idris-lang/qgio0b1Aums) made:

   * Type inference algorithm are usually not as strong in DT languages
   * Error message can be pretty hard to decipher